 A student should consult with his or her academic advisor in planning courses schedules and making other academic decisions.
 The academic advisor is the person to whom a student should take any questions concerning degree requirements or other academic policies and procedures.
 The advisor will make recommendations to students concerning degree requirements and other academic matters, but it is ultimately the student's responsibility to see that all requirements are met.
 It is recommended that students meet with their academic advisor at least once a year.

-Peer advising will take place in UCOM 1106 during the following hours for the Spring semester of 2018:
+Peer advising will take place in UCOM 1106 during the following hours for the Fall semester of 2018:

 Appointments are walk-in.
 Otherwise contact email@example.com